Pre-Built Parlays Exposed: The Hidden Math Behind "Featured Bets"

 Step 2: Check Fair Odds for Each Leg

-Use our Fair Odds Calculator to strip the vig from each leg.
-This tells you the true implied probability the sportsbook is pricing in.
+Use our Fair Odds Calculator to strip the vig from each leg and see what the sportsbook's true probability assessment is.

 Step 3: Calculate the True Parlay Payout

 Plug those fair odds into our Parlay Calculator.
-This gives you what the parlay should pay if there were no vig or markup.
+This shows what the parlay should pay with no markup.

 Step 4: Compare the Gap

-"If this parlay were such good value, why would they promote it?"
+"If this parlay had real value, why are they promoting it?"

 When Pre-Built Parlays Might Be Okay